 Strategic planning identified the need to build scale

 With the introduction of the NDIS came new codes and requirements.
 Organisations have been forced to invest in new systems, procedures, training and employee staffing to manage the new and more complex systems.
 During strategic planning (facilitated by JWPM), we identified the need to build scale.
 Recovering this investment would need a much larger client base.
 Another reason for more marketing.

 Strategic planning assisted to define the organisation’s competitive positioning

 Through the strategic planning process (facilitated by JWPM), the organisation was encouraged to explore its mission and values and sources of competitive advantage.

-Put simply, the organisation has a passion for making a positive difference to people’s lives.
+Put simply, the organisation has a passion for making a positive difference in people’s lives.

-This founding philosophy continues to drive the culture and values of the organisation and is an implicit part of the care model that Assume Home Care provide.
+This founding philosophy continues to drive the culture and values of the organisation and is an implicit part of the care model that Assume Home Care provides.

 Developing a new corporate identity

 Like all organisations, Assured Home Care had outgrown its original branding.
 The corporate identity was overdue for an update and a fresh contemporary image was required in a more competitive environment.

 Our first task was to undertake the development of a new corporate identity that better reflected and communicated the organisation’s values and apply it to all public-facing materials and marketing activity, as well as internal employee communications.